User Session Recording Technology for Security and Compliance Training Course

 - Gain a practical understanding of cryptography

-- Stay informed about recent vulnerabilities within the Java framework
+- Receive information on some recent vulnerabilities in the Java framework

 Audience